What Is A Credit Union?

-A credit union is a group of people who save together and lend to each other at a fair and reasonable rate of interest.
+A credit union is a group of people, connected by a 'common bond' based on the area they live in, the occupation they work in, or the employer they work for, who save together and lend to each other at a fair and reasonable rate of interest.
 Credit unions offer members the chance to have control over their own finances by making their own savings work for them.
-Every credit union is owned by the members — the people who save and borrow with it — people like you.
+Every credit union is owned by its members — the people who save with it and borrow from it.

-A credit union exists only to serve its members — not to profit from their needs.
-Surplus income generated is returned to the members by way of a dividend an/or is directed to improved or additional services required by the members.
+Credit unions exist only to serve members — not to profit from their needs.
+Surplus income generated is returned to the members by way of a dividend and/or is directed to improved or additional services for members.
+Members' savings are used to fund loans to other credit-worthy members of the credit union.
+So, the money in a credit union always remains in the local community or 'common bond' that the credit union serves.